imor/mini-lsm/mini-lsm-book/src/week3-07-compaction-filter.md

 # Snack Time: Compaction Filters

-Congratulations!
-You made it there!
-In the previous chapter, you made your LSM engine multi-version capable, and the users can use transaction APIs to interact with your storage engine.
-At the end of this week, we will implement some easy but important features of the storage engine.
-Welcome to Mini-LSM's week 3 snack time!
+Congratulations — you made it!
+In the previous chapter, you made your LSM engine multi-version capable, and users can now use transaction APIs to interact with it.
+To wrap up the week, we will implement a few small but important features.
+Welcome to Mini-LSM’s Week 3 snack time!

-In this chapter, we will generalize our compaction garbage collection logic to become compaction filters.
+In this chapter, we generalize compaction garbage collection into compaction filters.

-For now, our compaction will simply retain the keys above the watermark and the latest version of the keys below the watermark.
-We can add some magic to the compaction process to help the user collect some unused data automatically as a background job.
+Currently, compaction retains all keys above the watermark and only the latest version at or below the watermark.
+We can extend compaction to help users automatically clean up unused data in the background.

-Consider a case that the user uses Mini-LSM to store database tables.
-Each row in the table are prefixed with the table name.
-For example,
+Consider a case where the user stores database tables in Mini-LSM.
+Each row key is prefixed with the table name.
+For example:

 ```
 table1_key1 -> row